jenright15/income-classification/README.md

-# income-classification
+# Income Classification Project

+## Description
-Project for classifying individuals based on an income threshold and multiple other features.
+- Project for classifying individuals based on an income threshold and multiple other features.

+## Data

+## Usage

+## Requirements